VysotskiVadim/VysotskiVadim.blog/_drafts/jetpack-pagination-on-steroids.markdown

 postImage:
   src: pagination-2
   alt: An opened book with many pages
-diagrams: true
 ---

 Some time ago we needed to implement pagination for the Android application.
 As I trusted Jetpack library suite a lot,
-I chose Jetpack Paging 2 without any doubts, and convinced my team that this is the best choice for us.
+I chose [Jetpack Paging library](https://developer.android.com/topic/libraries/architecture/paging) 2 without any doubts, and convinced my team that this is the best choice for us.
 But it appeared that Jetpack paging has many limitations and disadvantages.
 Let's see what is wrong with it.

-### Jetepack Paging issues and limitations
+### Jetpack Paging issues and limitations

 Jetpack paging is build on top of idea that data base should be the single source of truth.
 App immediately shows cached result from a data base and then load more when user reaches the end of the list.